Skip to content

 1. Navigate to the Player Apps tab.

-2. Click on the Search Bar and type the name of the desired app.
+2. Click the Search Bar and type the name of the desired app.

 Push Integrations

-After adding all of the MSEL information and performing all of the configurations necessary, information from the different enabled integrations can be pushed to their respective applications.
+After adding all of the MSEL information and performing all of the configurations necessary, you can push information from enabled integrations to their respective applications.

 Blueprint Push Integrations OE